conan-io/docs/reference/conanfile/tools/cmake.rst

 Available since: `1.33.0 <https://github.com/conan-io/conan/releases/tag/1.33.0>`_

-The ``CMakeDeps`` helper will generate one **xxxx-config.cmake** file per dependency, together with other necessary .cmake files like version, or configuration.
+The ``CMakeDeps`` helper will generate one **xxxx-config.cmake** file per dependency, together with other necessary *.cmake* files like version, flags and directory data or configuration.
 It can be used like:

 .. code-block:: python